glencoesoftware/bioformats2raw/README.md

 bioformats2raw converter
 ========================

-Java application to convert whole slide imaging file formats, including .mrxs, to an intermediate N5 structure.
+Java application to convert image file formats, including .mrxs, to an intermediate N5/Zarr structure.
 The raw2ometiff application can then be used to produce a Bio-Formats 5.9.x ("Faas") or Bio-Formats 6.x (true OME-TIFF) pyramid.